 Category 3 Category 2 Category 1 Urgent repairs or replacement are needed now.
 Failure to deal with them may cause problems to other parts of the property or cause a safety hazard.
 Estimates for repairs or replacement are needed now.
-Repairs or replacement requiring future attention, but estimates are still advised.
 No immediate action or repair is needed.

 Electricity

-Repair Category 2
+Repair Category

-Notes The electrical installation is partly dated as the electrical consumer unit may not comply with current Building Regulations and a number of electrical sockets are mounted on timber skirting boards.
-Further advice will be available from a NICEIC/SELECT registered electrician.
+Notes There are skirting mounted sockets and the consumer unit is of plastic material.
+These may not comply with the most up to date Building Regulations.
+Further advice will be available from an NICEIC/SELECT registered electrician.
 It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
-Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
+Further advice will be available from a qualified NICEIC/SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.